Dr Mark James – CRMG Lead

 As Operations Director of the Marine Alliance for Science and Technology for Scotland (MASTS), Dr James is responsible, together with the MASTS Directorate, for the day to day delivery of a Scottish Funding Council Research Pool with an initial investment of £75m involving the majority of Scotland’s marine science capacity.
 Dr James, is also a ‘Programme Champion’ on the £12m Sustainable Management of UK Marine Resources (SMMR) programme. through the MASTS Directorate, can provide links to the MASTS research network which engages ~700 researchers active in all areas of marine science.
 He is Vice Chair of the European Marine Board, a Non-Executive member of the UK Marine Science Co-ordination Committee and a member of the Scottish Marine Strategy Forum.
 His own research interests include fisheries, aquaculture, marine renewables and biogenic reefs.

-Tania Mendo is a Research Fellow, based at the Scottish Oceans Institute.
-She has worked in fisheries related science focusing mainly on marine invertebrates for more than 10 years.
+Tania Mendo is a Lecturer, based at the Department of Geography and Sustainable Development.
+She has worked in fisheries-related science focusing mainly on marine invertebrates for more than 10 years.
 Her work has focused on the integration of biology and ecology into fisheries management strategies.
 She has worked on applied science projects for the scallop, lobster and crab fishing industries.
 Her latest research has focused on developing and refining methods to gather spatio-temporal information of fishing activities, catch and bycatch in small-scale fisheries operating in the North Sea and South America.
 This information will be used to inform local, regional and national fisheries management as well as marine planning and related policy commitments.

 Prof Paterson is the Executive Director of the Marine Alliance for Science and Technology for Scotland (MASTS) and also Chairs the General Assembly of the European Marine Biological Resource Centre (EMBRC) and the Shetland Oil Terminal Environmental Advisory Group (SOTEAG).
 Prof. Paterson, is also a ‘Programme Champion’ on the £12m Sustainable Management of UK Marine Resources (SMMR) programme.
 His research interests lie in biodiversity and ecosystem function, focussing on coastal ecosystems and their resilience to multiple stressors and climate change.
 He is also interested in the interactions between physical forcing and ecological response (ecosystem engineering and niche construction), particularly the mediation of sediment transport by biota (including biofilms, microphytobenthos, macrofauna, seagrasses and saltmarsh plants).
 The Sediment Ecology Research Group (SERG) at St Andrews has developed a global reputation in this area of work.
 Through this research and working with SOTEAG, Prof Paterson has become interested in the ecology of decommission in the North Sea and is a member of the Society of Underwater Technology Decommissioning Group.
 He has led many large EU and NERC programmes and has a strong track record of Ph.D. supervision and is the PI for the NERC SUPER DTP programme.